What Can You Do With an Organizational Leadership and Learning Degree?

 Contact:

-Julia was inducted into the Academy of Outstanding Faculty Engaged in Extension by North Carolina State University—during her tenure there, she was the recipient of over $1.2 million dollars in grants, and submitted almost $7 million dollars in grant proposals.
-She is a former Vice President and Board member of the Academy of Human Resource Development, former Editor-in-Chief of JCI and SCOPUS-ranked Human Resource Development Review, and currently serves on the Executive Committee of the Management, Spirituality and Religion Interest Group of the Academy of Management.
+Dr. Storberg-Walker’s scholarly focus has evolved over the years with each phase laying the groundwork for the next.
+The first phase focused primarily on human resource development (HRD) and theory-building.
+During this phase, Dr. Storberg-Walker was inducted into the Academy of Outstanding Faculty Engaged in Extension by North Carolina State University.
+During her tenure there, she was the recipient of over $1.2 million dollars in grants and submitted almost $7 million dollars in grant proposals.
+She was a Vice President and Board member of the Academy of Human Resource Development, and Editor-in-Chief of JCI and SCOPUS-ranked journal Human Resource Development Review.
+She was recognized for this early-career work by receiving the prestigious Early Career Scholar award from the Academy of Human Resource Development (AHRD) in 2010.

 Ph.D., University of Minnesota